Biography

 In seventh grade, Dustin and his friends made videos for school projects whenever possible.
 By senior year of high school, he crafted a feature-length film for class credit with his best friend.
 His uncle still considers it a masterpiece.

 With dreams of becoming the next Wes Anderson, he left the suburbs of Boston to study film at Northwestern.
-After a few projects, he realized that crafting light and composition brought him more satisfaction than coaching performances — so he shifted his focus to cinematography.
-But directing never fully left.
+After a few projects, he gravitated toward cinematography, drawn more to light and composition than to coaching performances.
+But directing never fully left him.

 In 2004, he shot and directed My Better Half, a 16mm senior thesis.
 After graduation, he moved to Los Angeles to work as a camera assistant, soaking up as much as he could from directors and DPs like Mike White and Eric Steelberg ASC.

-Two decades later, cinematography is still the day job — but when the right project comes along, Dustin happily occupies the director's chair.
+Two decades later, cinematography remains the day job, but when the right project comes along, Dustin is happy to step into the director's chair.